priyankag83/BeameryTakeHomeExercise/README.md

 chmod +x chromedriver

 ### Reports
-HTML Reports can be found under - target/cucumber-reports/index.html.
+HTML Reports can be found under - target/cucumber-reports/index.html (target folder will be created after Project is run as Maven Test)

 ### Suggested Improvements (if provided with more time)
 1. Design can be improved to incorporate page object model design pattern.